-- 2.1 For the purpose of this ELE Code, an academic manager is defined as a member of staff who is responsible for academic management at an ELE provider.
+2.1 For the purpose of this ELE Code,

+an academic manager is defined as a member of staff who is responsible for academic management at an ELE provider.
 This may mean management of an academic department or management of a part, or parts, of an academic department, such as academic administration, teacher training, teacher development, young learners and teens, groups and examinations.
-Academic manager roles/titles may include, but are not limited to, the following: Principal, Head of School, Head of Education, Director of Education, Director of Studies, Academic Director/Manager, Assistant Director of Studies, Young Learner and Teens Coordinator/Manager, Group Coordinator/ Manager, Examinations Coordinator/Manager, Head/Director of Teacher Training, Head/Director of Teacher Development.
+Academic manager roles/titles may include, but are not limited to, the following: Principal, Head of School, Head of Education, Director of Education, Director of Studies, Academic Director/Manager, Assistant Director of Studies, Young Learner and Teens Coordinator/Manager, Group Coordinator/Manager, Examinations Coordinator/Manager, Head/Director of Teacher Training, Head/ Director of Teacher Development.
 In each case, the academic manager is suitably qualified and experienced to fulfil their designated role.
-Depending on the size of the provider, there may be one or more than one academic manager, but there must always be a suitably qualified and experienced academic manager employed at the centre with responsibility for teacher development. - 2.2 All academic managers (year-round and summer/short programme centres) must have a major award at Level 7 on the NFQ or equivalent. - (a) In the case of non-Irish higher education awards, it is the responsibility of the ELE provider to verify the award and document the verification. - (b) In the case of a major award that is also an award in English Language Teaching or Language Teaching, this award will also meet the requirement in 2.3 below, if one of the conditions in (a) (e) are fully met. - (c) In the case where a teacher does not have a major award at Level 7 or equivalent, there must be evidence of relevant prior learning and experience, which the ELE provider must fully verify, justify and document. - 2.3 All academic managers (year-round and summer/short programme centres) must have completed one of the following teacher training programmes:
+Depending on the size of the provider, there may be one or more than one academic manager, but there must always be a minimum of one suitably qualified and experienced academic manager employed at the centre with responsibility for teacher development.

+2.2 Academic managers employed at a junior summer/short programme ELE provider must hold, as a minimum, a major award at Level 7 on the National Framework of Qualifications (NFQ) or equivalent.

+(a) In the case of international higher education awards, it is the responsibility of the ELE provider to verify the award and document the verification.
+This can be completed through the QQI NARIC team: NARIC Ireland

+(b) In the case of a major award that is also an award in English Language Teaching or Language Teaching, this award will also meet the requirement in 2.3 below, if one of the conditions in 1.1.2 (a) - (d) above are fully met.

+(c) In the case where a teacher does not hold a major award at Level 7 on the NFQ or equivalent, there must be evidence of relevant prior learning and experience, which the ELE provider must fully verify, justify and document.